-Some of the others come close, like 'delight, pleasure' for figs, and 'orator' for master.
+The remaining words from John Younger's list of known words do not match Finnish, but some are close, like 'delight, pleasure' as a descriptor for figs, and 'orator' for master (Table 17).

-Table 18: Imperfect contextual matches between Linear A and Finnish.
+Table 17: Imperfect contextual matches between Linear A and Finnish.